 Users may experience enhanced visual phenomena, such as vibrant colors, objects appearing to morph, ripple or move, and geometric patterns on various surfaces.
 Changes in the perception of food's texture and taste are also noted, sometimes leading to aversion towards certain foods.[49][51]

 There are reports of inanimate objects appearing animated, with static objects seeming to move in additional spatial dimensions.[52]
-The auditory effects of LSD may include echo-like distortions of sounds.
+The auditory effects of LSD may include echo-like distortions of sounds, and an intensified experience of music.
 Basic visual effects often resemble phosphenes and can be influenced by concentration, thoughts, emotions, or music.[53]
-Auditory effects may include echo-like distortions and an intensified experience of music.
 Higher doses can lead to more intense sensory perception alterations, including synesthesia, perception of additional dimensions, and temporary dissociation.

 Adverse effects